Koodattu/Koodattu/README.md

 ### Hi there 👋

+- 🧾 About me
-Student at Tampere University
+  - Student at Tampere University
-Software Developer / Software Designer
+  - Software Developer / Software Designer
-C# / .NET / WPF / WinForms
+  - C# / .NET / WPF / WinForms
-Bachelor of Information Technology graduate
+  - Bachelor of Information Technology graduate
-Pursuing a Master's degree in Computer Science / Information Technology
+  - Pursuing a Master's degree in Computer Science / Information Technology

 Hello there.
 I'm an experienced Software Developer located in Seinäjoki Finland with most my expertise in Windows desktop application development.
 I graduated with Bachelor of Engineering degree in Information Technology from Seinäjoki University of Applied Sciences.
 I'm currently pursuing a Master of Science degree in Information Technology at Tampere University.